odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 vendor bills are classified by document types defined by the government fiscal authorities (In Chile case: SII).

-The document type is an essential information that needs to be displayed in the printed reports and that needs to be easily identified, within the set of invoices as well of account moves.
+The document type is essential information that needs to be displayed in the printed reports and that needs to be easily identified within the set of invoices as well of account moves.

 Each document type can have a unique sequence per journal where it is assigned.
 As part of the localization, the Document Type include the country on which the document is applicable and the data